 Victory Petrenko / JetBrains

-Latest nightly build on public TeamCity server.
+For TeamCity > 2019.2: latest nightly build on public TeamCity server.

 The plugin automates all subtasks of the deployment.
 It adds a TeamCity build step with flexible settings supporting TeamCity parameter references and performs the following tasks: